So, you’ve got your heart set on a Hawaiian vacation and are planning a trip to Hawaii.

 For example, if you stay in Lahaina – the largest tourist area – you’ll be able to walk almost everywhere.

-You also won’t need to rent a car to stay in the Kaanapali beach area just north of Lahaina – the free hop-on, hop-off Kaanapali Trolley connects the major resorts with the shopping and dining hub of Whalers Village in Lahaina.
+You also won’t need to rent a car to stay in the Kaanapali beach area just north of Lahaina – the free hop-on, hop-off Kaanapali Trolley connects the major resorts in Kaanapali with the shopping and dining hub of Whalers Village.

 Driving in Kauai